HBalable/atd-apprentice-module-summaries/md/out.md

 ### Encryption

 Encryption is one method used everywhere to keep our information secure.
 To encrypt data, it is put through a mathematical cryptographic algorithm which makes it unreadable to anyone without the right keys that may intercept it.
 These algorithms are in some way similar to common text cyphers where you might substitute certain characters with others, according to a key shared among the data's owners.
-However, cyphers in use for electronic data are millions of times more complex and could take hundreds of years to crack with current technology.
+However, cyphers for use with electronic data are millions of times more complex and could take hundreds of years to crack with current technology.

 RENDER MANAGEMENT
 =================